Alexiush/LOGQ/docs/knowledge.md

 ### Rules

-Rules are defined by RuleWithBody class, instances of which are made with rule pattern (Rule class) and function that recieves BoundRule (from query) and returns logical query that proves or disproves that rule is appropriate.
+Rules are defined by RuleWithBody class, instances of which are made with rule pattern (Rule class) and function that receives BoundRule (from query) and returns logical query that proves or disproves that rule is appropriate.

 ```cs